shantanuspark/kNN/README.md

 distance metric
 5. There is an option to run the program directly using command line arguments besides the command line menu that appears on running the program directly

-Refer the README pdf for steps with screenshots on running the program
+Refer the README pdf for more detailed steps with screenshots on running the program

 Datasets used from - http://sci2s.ugr.es/keel/category.php?cat=clas
 Thankyou Keel for the datasets..